alijafari79/alijafari79/README.md

 - 💬 Let me know about your attitude toward studying Machine Learning and Projects on Data Science!
 - ⚡ My Hobby is programming deeply in python and learn all about python language .
-     Also love learning to perform some AI stuff using python and maybe integrating with other languages to impower my python skill .
+     Also love learning to perform some AI stuff using python and maybe integrating with other languages to empower my python skill .

 - 📫 How to reach me: